 Both sound the same but the written context is totally different.

 Presence = the fact or condition of being present within your immediate surroundings or vicinity.

-You can ask for the question’s to be repeated whilst you think on how you can answer them.
+You can ask for the questions to be repeated whilst you think on how you can answer them.
 Even ask if they can give you a few seconds to think on how to give your best answer.
-As I stated before, explain your reply as though these people have no idea how your previous experiences have come about.
-They could also give you a scenario and then ask how you would deal with this.
+As we recommended before, explain your reply in a step-by-step way explaining carefully how your previous experiences have helped you develop these skills.

-Once interview is completed, and if you are successful, you will then proceed to the Medical stage.
-A date and time will be given for this and attend, as before, promptly and in a smart manner.
+Once the interview is completed, and if you are successful, you will then proceed to the medical stage.
+A date and time will be given for this and attend, as before, promptly and smartly dressed.